Rhinofly/play-libraries/apis/dynamoDb/README.md

 Amazon DynamoDB module for Play 2.0
 =====================================================

-Low level API for the Amazon DynamoDB service
+API for the Amazon DynamoDB service

 Installation